 Veneto hosts a significant number of organisations which provide services relevant for advanced manufacturing.
 The InnoVeneto project mapped the most important regional research and innovation providers such as the local Universities, the National Research Council divisions, regional S&T parks and the Knowledge Intensive Business Services (KIBS).
 In total, 88 centres for innovation and technology transfer were identified, most of them offering services to manufacturing firms active in mechanics, electric and electronic devices, traditional Made in Italy productions.

 Regional priorities for advanced manufacturing are embedded also in other policy initiatives such as those for energy efficiency and usage of renewable energy sources in production processes.
-Moreover, advanced manufacturing priorities are incorporated in the Rural Development Plan 2014-2020 (approved 10 June 2014) and in the Regional Digital Agenda (approved the 3 May 2013).
+Moreover, advanced manufacturing priorities are incorporated in the Rural Development Plan 2014-2020 (approved 10 June 2014) and in the Regional Digital Agenda (approved on 2017).
+Veneto Digital Agenda 2020 is the programming document with which the Veneto Region intends to define its strategic commitment to promote the Company and the Digital Economy in its territory.

 Veneto is a strongly manufacturing region and all ongoing initiatives, which support product/process innovation, merge sustainability and innovation objectives and are relevant in terms of advanced manufacturing.
 Veneto participates in the coordination of the national technological cluster on “intelligent factory”.
 This is a national policy initiative which funds large RTD projects carried out by national networks of firms, universities and research centres from different regions (Emilia-Romagna, Liguria, Lombardy, Piedmont, Marche and Puglia).
 The national cluster initiative aims at supporting technological development and strengthening national specialisation in robotics, new materials, advanced devices, virtual prototyping and applications of digital solutions to all manufacturing phases (design and planning, production, business organisation and distribution).